Southern Yukaghir language: Classification

-Writing System

 Phonology

 All charts are from Maslova (2003).

 Vowels

 Kolyma Yukaghir demonstrates contrastive vowel length.

 Consonants

 Kolyma Yukaghir has a glottal stop, but only as a marginal phoneme in some interjections (ex. maʔ: "take!").

 [b, x, ɣ, ç, ʝ] occur as allophones of /w, q, ʁ, tɕ, dʑ/.

 When a labial approximant /w/ occurs at the end of a word, it is pronounced as a [u].

 When a velar nasal /ŋ/ occurs before a voiced uvular fricative /ʁ/, it becomes a voiced uvular stop [ɢ].

 The phonemes /(s) (z)/ only occur in Russian loanwords.

+Writing system

+In the 1980s, Uluro Ado (Gavril Kurilov) developed a writing system for the language, based on the Russian alphabet and the Yakut alphabet.